tuyenivt/carparks-service/README.md

 Java also has a large community, library, ecosystem, enterprise support, legacy integration, and mature testing support (Go good support test but more manual).<br/>
 I chose Java because I am familiar with Java over Go, but I still want the application to run fast, high-throughput adaptive, and fast bootstrap for horizontal scale cloud native.<br/>
 I choose Quarkus because it is fast, supports native build, supports GraalVM for native build, supports Java 21, and build-in reactive programming for high throughput.<br/>
-A downside of Quarkus is that the native build time takes 10-15 minutes, but the native build is only required for UAT load test release or production release; we can mitigate this with a pre-build native file before release or a parallel native build pipeline during CI/CD doing the test.<br/>

 For database choice, this main feature is calculating the distance between 2 coordinates.<br/>
 Postgres with PostGIS or MySQL 8 Point also supports geospatial data, but MySQL 8 just basic support and is not fast and accurate comparable with Postgres with PostGIS, which is mature for geospatial data, supports geospatial query, indexing, and calculation.<br/>